Syrian border town still under siege by Islamic State despite allied air strikes

 "Clashes continue now, they are shelling on all three fronts.
 They tried to invade Kobani last night but they were repelled," senior Kurdish official Asya Abdullah told Reuters from the town on Saturday.

-"We think they are planning to launch another big attack but YPG is prepared to resist them.," she said, refering to the Kurdish armed group defending it.
+"We think they are planning to launch another big attack but YPG is prepared to resist them," she said, referring to the Kurdish armed group defending it.

 Previous coalition air strikes have failed to stop the insurgent offensive and an estimated 180,000 people have fled across the border into Turkey to escape the fighting around Kobani - a conflict now overshadowing Syria's wider civil war.